The 10 Best Fall Foliage Train Rides in New England

 Starting at the historic Essex Station, the Essex Steam Train travels through the Connecticut River Valley, offering uninterrupted views of foliage along the way.
 On the 2.5 hour round-trip ride, while seated inside vintage coaches pulled by a steam-powered locomotive, you’ll see changing leaves and wildlife on the tidal wetlands of Pratt Cove and Chester Creek.
 Partway through the trip, you’ll board the Becky Thatcher, a Mississippi-style riverboat, to cross the Connecticut River to Selden Neck State Park before making a return trip to the station.
 For a trip that’s more all-inclusive, the Essex Clipper Dinner Train (made of restored 1920s Pullman diner cars) provides the same views bathed in the colors of the season—but these ones are accompanied by a dinner of prime rib or ravioli.

-Train and riverboat excursion $40-$52, Friday-Sunday in September and Friday-Monday in October; Dinner train tickets $95, select dates in September and October; The Essex Steam Train & Riverboat, 1 Railroad Ave., Essex, Connecticut, essexsteamtrain.com.
+Train and riverboat excursion $40-$60, Thursday-Monday in October; dinner train tickets $110, select dates in October; The Essex Steam Train & Riverboat, 1 Railroad Ave., Essex, Connecticut, essexsteamtrain.com.

 Cape Cod Railroad